snotskie/ttrpg/md/index.md

 These sorts of Endeavors are run like any other Endeavor, or added into any other Endeavor, with the following additions:

 - **Lay of the Land:** At the top of the first round, the GM will provide the lay of the land of the environment the characters are exploring, such as what rooms are available and how they relate.
 As the Endeavor progresses, additional areas may become available, each with their own number line and lay of the land.
 - **Glimmer Buttons:** When the GM gives a lay of the land, a number of "glimmer buttons" are added throughout the number line.
-When the movement of a character moves over one of these points on the number line, that character can attempt to interact with that glimmer button.
+When the movement of a character moves over one of these points on the number line, that character may attempt to interact with that glimmer button.
 If a character would activate multiple glimmer buttons in one round, that character instead chooses just one to activate.

 *Continued on next page.*